User Case: Can I Move Dropbox to Backblaze without Re-uploading?

 I think more people know Dropbox than Backblaze in the world.
 Dropbox is popular for common people while Backblaze is used by some professional users.

 Dropbox comes earlier in the cloud drive field.
-Its easy-to-use and clear interface make it a great service for personal and businesses to store files online.
+Its easy-to-use and clear interface makes it a great service for personal and businesses to store files online.
 And, its free account can satisfy many basic requirements and its pro account is not expensive thus it gets millions of customers.

 Backblaze creates a zip file of all your files for you to download, thus decreasing the volume of data and increasing the speed of the download since it’s one connection instead of multiple that need to be opened and closed for a list of files.
 However, it has some limits too.
-For example, not compatible with Linux, has no person-to-person file sharing and no synchronization function.
+For example, not compatible with Linux, has no person-to-person file sharing, and no synchronization function.

 In simple terms, Dropbox is a cloud file storage and synchronization tool, while Backblaze is a cloud storage and data backup tool.